microsoft/ApplicationInsights-Profiler-AspNetCore/examples/EnableServiceProfilerInVSCLR2_2_Win/README.md

 # Enable Application Insights Profiler for ASP.NET Core 2.2 Applications

+> ⚠️ .NET Core 2.2 has reached its end of support.
+For information on upgrading, please visit <https://dot.net>.

 For Application Insights Profiler 1.1.4-beta1 and above, profiling on Windows is supported as **an experimental feature** for ASP.NET Core 2.2 and above applications.

 This document describes how to do it in Visual Studio.